HZZO introduces e-Orders for Medical Aids/Supplies!

 - less money will be spent on toners, paper and printer maintenance,

-- if you remember any more savings – let me know via email or Facebook and I’ll add it to the list.
+- if you remember any more savings – let us know

 Of course, it is almost certain that not every device will be available via e-Remittance, just as not every drug is available via e-Prescription.
 Still, the endless heating of chairs in the waiting rooms of primary care clinics due to lancets, straps, sensors, etc. will deservedly go down in the throes of history!
 Not to mention the benefits that the entire population will have at the time of avoiding social contacts due to the coronavirus epidemic.